forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/manipulating-session-data.md

 ## If you have a session object
 Please see the [Session Object](session-object#call-the-getsessiondata-function-api-reference-api-reference-sessiongetsessiondata) section for more information.

-## If you only have a ```sessionHandle```
+## If you do not have a session object
 <div class="specialNote">
 These functions should only be used if absolutely necessary, since they do not handle cookies for you.
-So if you are able to get a <code>Session</code> object, please use the functions from the above section instead.
+So if you are able to get a <code>Session</code> object AND have not already sent a reply to the client, please use the functions from the above section instead.
 </div>

 ### Call the ```getSessionData``` function: [API Reference](../api-reference#getsessiondatasessionhandle)